haizo-code/blender/README.md

 ## Usage
 ### Initializing the adapter
-Create an instance from GeneralBindingListAdapter and bind it to your recyclerview
+Create an instance from BlenderListAdapter and bind it to your recyclerview
 ```kotlin
 private val adapter: BlenderListAdapter by lazy {
     BlenderListAdapter(context = this, actionCallbacks = this)